- CE-marked equipment

 - Results within 2-3 working days of sample arriving in lab

 At-home COVID-19 antibody test kit.

 Use this kit to collect a blood sample and send it back to the lab to be tested for COVID-19 antibodies.
-A positive result means that it’s likely you’ve had COVID-19 in the past or had the COVID-19 vaccine.
+A positive result means you have been exposed to COVID-19 in the past or had the COVID-19 vaccine.

 The kit comes with everything you need to collect your sample and you’ll get prepaid postage and packaging to send your sample back to the lab.
 Results are usually received within 2-3 days of you sample arriving in the lab.

 The COVID-19 antibody blood sampling kit is CE-marked.
 This means it meets EU health and safety requirements.

 - Can be used at home to collect a blood sample

 - Results in 3 working days of sample arriving in the lab

 - CE-marked and approved for sale in the UK